What can DBLR™ do?

 Build any pedigree imaginable and calculate likelihood ratios given the different propositions (Kinship).

-Model linkage, mutation and FST in the Kinship module (New in DBLR™ v1.2).
+Model linkage, mutation and FST in the Kinship module.

 Protect your settings with a user defined password.